breatheco-de/exercise-postcard/.learn/exercises/11.2-header-styles/README.md

 ## Instructions

 1. Apply a `display:flex` property to the `.postcard-header`.
-2. Apply a smaller width and height to the image tag located inside the `.postcard-header`, you can make it a lot smaller, maybe `50px x 50px`
+2. Apply a smaller width and height to the `image` tag located inside the `.postcard-header`, you can make it a lot smaller, maybe `50px x 50px`
-3. Make the h1 a lot bigger to push the image towards the right side of the postcard.
+3. Make the h1 a lot wider to push the image towards the right side of the postcard.
 4. Remove margins from the h1

 At the end your exercise should look similar to this one: